-Use the \util.LogLine method to send messages to the Event Viewer.
-For more information, see the QuickTest Web Add-in Extensibility API Reference (available with the Web Add-in Extensibility SDK online Help).
+You can use the util.LogLine method in your JavaScript functions to add messages to the Microsoft Windows event log.
+For more information, see the QuickTest Web Add-in Extensibility API Reference (available with the Web Add-in Extensibility Help).

-You provide the message text and its level of severity, and QuickTest adds the toolkit name and a time and date stamp and writes the messages to the Event Viewer.
+You provide the log message text and the level of severity for the log entry and, optionally, an ID and a category number.
+QuickTest adds the toolkit name and a time and date stamp to the information that you provide, and adds the entry to the event log.

-In addition, while recognizing objects supported by Web Add-in Extensibility and performing tests on them, QuickTest also writes log and error messages to the Event Viewer.
-To view the messages and analyze the performance of your toolkit support set, open the Event Viewer (in Windows XP and Windows 2000, select Start > Settings > Control Panel > Administrative Tools > Computer Management, expand the Event Viewer node in the Computer Management tree) and select the QuickTest node.
-Double-click a specific message to see its text.
+In addition, while recognizing objects supported by Web Add-in Extensibility and performing tests on them, QuickTest also writes log and error messages to the event log.

+To view the event log and analyze the performance of your toolkit support set, open the Event Viewer (in Windows XP and Windows 2000, select Start > Settings > Control Panel > Administrative Tools > Computer Management, expand the Event Viewer node in the Computer Management tree) and select the QuickTest node.
+Double-click a specific log entry to see its text.